arista-eosplus/rbeapi/README.md

 In order to use rbeapi, the EOS command API must be enabled using ``management api http-commands`` configuration mode.
 This library supports eAPI calls over both HTTP and UNIX Domain Sockets.
-Once the command API is enabled on the destination node, create a configuration file with the node properities.
+Once the command API is enabled on the destination node, create a configuration file with the node proprieties.

 **Note:** The default search path for the conf file is ``~/.eapi.conf`` followed by ``/mnt/flash/eapi.conf``.
 This can be overridden by setting